 Research leadership can take many forms.
-It may include, but is not limited to, applicants' vision for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity and/or how they will embed Te Tiriti o Waitangi in their research community.
+It may include, but is not limited to, applicants' vision for their field of work, understanding of how their proposed research can benefit New Zealand (including potential benefits in areas of future value, growth or critical need for New Zealand), team leadership, knowledge transfer activity, and where applicable: entrepreneurial activity and/or how they will give effect to the Vision Mātauranga policy in their research and community.